C7921/CESDOT/README.md

 1. Update to latest version of macoS, sign in with AppleID.
 2. Install Xcode from the app store.
 3. Install Xcode command line tools.
+4. Install ZSH and Oh-My-Zsh
-4. Clone the repo and fire away!
+5. Clone the repo and fire away!
 (I think...)
-5. Fingers crossed nothing explodes.
+6. Fingers crossed nothing explodes.